Society of Women Engineers (Undergraduate)

 The Penn Society of Women Engineers (SWE) is a student group at the University of Pennsylvania.
 We are a collegiate chapter of the Society of Women Engineers, a non-profit service organization aimed at informing the community of the qualifications and achievements of women engineers.
 Its mission is to stimulate women to achieve their full potential in their careers as engineers and as leaders, to expand the image of the engineering profession as a positive force in improving the quality of life, and to demonstrate the value of diversity.

-The University of Pennsylvania Student Chapter has three primary objectives:
+The University of Pennsylvania Student Chapter has four primary objectives:

 • Professional development and corporate relations